eikek/publet-james/src/main/resources/org/eknet/publet/james/doc/james.md

 ### Web Interface

-The following give a quick view of the two management sites available.
+The following give a quick view of the two management sites available -- `/publet/james/manage.html` and `/publet/james/mailsettings.html.
 In general, every submission is immediately applying to the services.
-For example, as soon as you remove a domain, the mail server does not accept mails with this domain anymore.
+For example, as soon as you remove a domain, the mail server does not accept mails to this domain anymore.

 #### Domains

 Managing domains is not much.
 You can add and remove domains.

+Be aware that the list of domains can be read by any authenticated user.
+This is necessary to allow users to create mail alias for themselves.
+In this case it can be desireable to narrow down the domain list for specific users (user A should only see domain X, while user B can see domain X and Y).
+The list of domains that is returned to the ui can be narrowed by specifying a regular expression in `settings.properties`, for example:

+    james.ui.domainFilter.<login>=(domain1.*|domain2.*)
+    james.ui.defaultDomainFilter=(domain1.*|domain2.*)

+At first the filter for a specific login is tried, secondly the default domain filter is used.
+If nothing is specified the complete domainlist is returned.

 #### Mappings